 The application areas the solely or for a large part deploy the Computer Vision Technology include Medical Image Analysis for identifying possible diseases and presence of certain microorganisms in blood, Facial Recognition used by many companies as a substitute to traditional attendance marking mechanism, Authentication of Signature which is something used by Banks and the obvious wide-scale deployment of this technology in the Self Driving cars.

 Machine Learning: AI is comprised of Machine Learning and Deep Learning.
-When we talk about Machine Learning as technology then here the Machine Learning aspect of memorizing, constant improvement, remembering past behaviour and adaption to new scenarios are used.
-Here unlike Computer Vision which predominantly uses the Deep Learning methods, Machine Learning modules are mainly used.
+When we talk about Machine Learning as technology then here the Machine Learning aspect of memorizing, constant improvement, remembering past behavior, and adaption to new scenarios are used.
+Here unlike Computer Vision which predominantly uses Deep Learning methods, Machine Learning modules are mainly used.

-Application areas include anything where past behaviour of people or any other subject is used to predict the future of them or similar subjects.
-For example, in order to predict if a particular person will be able to repay the loan, the Machine Learning technology is deployed where a number of Machine Learning algorithms are used to identify the patterns among the historical customers and their eventual repayment of the loan.
+Application areas include anything where past behavior of people or any other subject is used to predict the future of them or similar subjects.
+For example, in order to predict if a particular person will be able to repay the loan, Machine Learning technology is deployed where a number of Machine Learning algorithms are used to identify the patterns among the historical customers and their eventual repayment of the loan.
 Here, rather than hard-coding some rules, the machine is made to learn from the past and predict if a particular person will be able to repay the loan based on his/her credentials.

-The good part about this is that as the patterns in the population changes, so do the method of predictions as nothing is hardcoded (i.e. nothing is fixed or permanent, however, re-training of the model is required).
+The good part about this is that as the patterns in the population change, so do the method of predictions as nothing is hardcoded (i.e. nothing is fixed or permanent, however, re-training of the model is required).

 Machine Learning modules here are directly used as a part of Applied AI as various ML algorithms such as Linear Regression, Logistic Regression, K Nearest Neighbor, Support Vector Machines are used to make the machine learn from the data.
 As far as Deep Learning methods are concerned, Artificial Neural Network is the most common Deep Learning algorithm that is used in Machine Learning technology.

 Natural Language Processing: Among the most famous technologies developed for the Application of AI is NLP (Natural Language Processing).
-Unlike Computer Vision which used a camera and performed analogue to digital conversions and processing of images, here NLP has to deal with text and the conversion is of from characters to numbers which can be used to meaningfully represent the text.
+Unlike Computer Vision which used a camera and performed analog to digital conversions and processing of images, here NLP has to deal with text and the conversion is from characters to numbers which can be used to meaningfully represent the text.

 NLP includes the study of languages, grammar, vocabulary, colloquial terms etc along with the analysis of a text such that meaningful results can be found.
 The application areas of it include Chatbots which are now deployed almost all sectors of Business, Text Generation, Sentiment analysis etc. Among the most common algorithms that deal with NLP are Naïve Bayes and Recursive Neural Networks.